Skip to main content

 Troubleshooting

 Make sure the Capy app is installed in the channel.
 Type /invite @Capy to add it.
-Also verify the Slack workspace is connected in Settings → Apps → Slack.
+Also verify the Slack workspace is connected in Settings → Integrations → Slack.

 Check your channel mappings.
-If the channel isn’t mapped, tasks use the default project.
-Set one in Settings → Apps → Slack.
+If the channel isn’t mapped, threads use the default project.
+Set one in Settings → Integrations → Slack.

 The thread may be muted.
 Type unmute or @Capy unmute in the thread to re-enable normal replies.
 Direct @Capy mentions still work while a thread is muted.